nikhilpenmetsa/dynamodb-region-enforce/README.md

 # Block item level writes based using Amazon DynamoDB ConditionExpression.
-The code in this repository demonstrates how to allow/deny writes to an item based on the item's attribute(src_region) and the request's region.
+The code in this repository demonstrates how to allow/deny writes to an item based on an item's attribute(src_region) and the request's region.

 ## Setup instructions